3dfsb-dev/3dfsb/README.md

 Major
 -----
 - More A/V formats: More than 100 audio and video formats now supported (through GStreamer 1.4.3)
 - Better file identification: filetype is now determined by the contents of the file (libmagic) instead of the file extension
-- High-resolution video previews: up from the old 256x256 pixels to however high your graphics card supports (eg: 8192x8192)
+- High-resolution videos: up from the old 256x256 pixels to the maximum your graphics card can handle (eg:8192x8192)
 - You can now zap away at your files with the lasergun tool!
-Nothing is deleted from disk, for your own protection :-)
+Nothing is deleted from disk, for your own protection.
 - Video input device (eg: webcam) file previews: these are now visible in the 3D world, just like your movies!

 Minor